kaisadilla/judith/.info/goal_spec.md

 end
 ```

-In this example, calling `solve_p_np_problem()` will immediatelly cause the program to show a message saying "Not yet implemented." and then exit.
+In this example, calling `solve_p_np_problem()` will immediately cause the program to show a message saying "Not yet implemented." and then exit.

-Note that there's no way to recover from a `panic`, as by definition `panic` it used to deal with unrecoverable errors.
+Note that there's no way to recover from a `panic`.

 # Destructuring and spreading
 Destructuring is a feature that allows the developer to unpack values from collections and values that contain members.